 2. ISBD (INTERNATIONAL STANDARD BIBLIOGRAPHIC DESCRIPTION)

-2.1.
+- 2.1.
 Is your cataloguing code based on ISBD for rules for description?

-PPIAK is based on the ISBD(M).

-2.2.
+Yes. - 2.2.
 In what ways do you vary from the ISBDs and why (to meet what needs)?
 Please cite your rules that differ.